leny/kouto-swiss/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests and update the docs for any new or changed functionality.

+### Special call for contribution : something who write better english than mine !

+> As you can guess by my spelling, english isn't my first language.
+And as I make prodigious efforts to try, I still can't write good and readable documentation as a native speaker should.

+If you want to help the **kouto swiss** project, but don't want to write code, please, consider a little review of the docs, correcting my *very bad* english.
+Many thanks !

 ## Release History

 - **2014-05-03:** starting project